bamboo-io/bamboo-copy/WITHDRAW-INFO.md

 There are two ways to sell your assets.

 1. You can convert your assets to a USDC which is $USD denominated Stable Coin.
-You can learn more about USC Stable Coin here on our <a href="https://www.getbamboo.io/blog/Understanding-USDC/" style="color:blue;">Blog</a>.
+You can learn more about USDC Stable Coin here on our <a href="https://www.getbamboo.io/blog/Understanding-USDC/" style="color:blue;">Blog</a>.

 2. Withdrawals are a quick and convenient way to sell your digital assets and withdraw funds back to your bank account.